gradio-app/gradio/guides/08_gradio-clients-and-lite/01_getting-started-with-the-python-client.md

 from gradio_client import Client, file

 client = Client("abidlabs/whisper")

-client.predict(file("audio_sample.wav"))
+client.predict(
+    audio=file("audio_sample.wav")
+)

 >> "This is a test of the whisper speech recognition model."
 ```

-The Gradio client works with any hosted Gradio app, whether it be an image generator, a text summarizer, a stateful chatbot, a tax calculator, or anything else!
-The Gradio Client is mostly used with apps hosted on [Hugging Face Spaces](https://hf.space), but your app can be hosted anywhere, such as your own server.
+The Gradio client works with any hosted Gradio app!
+Although the Client is mostly used with apps hosted on [Hugging Face Spaces](https://hf.space), your app can be hosted anywhere, such as your own server.

 **Prerequisites**: To use the Gradio client, you do _not_ need to know the `gradio` library in great detail.
 However, it is helpful to have general familiarity with Gradio's concepts of input and output components.